+ACCOUNT OPERATIONS 4

-What Is The Account and Access Facility? .
+What Is The Central West Credit Union Account and Access Facility?
 4

-How Do I Open An Account? .
+How Do I Open An Account?
 4

-Proof Of Identity Required .
-4
+Proof Of Identity Required 4

-What Accounts Can I Open? .
-4
+What Accounts Can I Open?

-Joint Accounts .
-4
+Joint Accounts 5

-Trust Accounts .
+Trust Accounts 5

+What Fees and Charges are there?
 5

-What Fees And Charges Are There? .
+What Interest can I Earn on my Account?
 5

-What Interest Can I Earn On My Account? .
-5

-What Are The Taxation Consequences? .
-5
+What are the Taxation Consequences?

-Disclosing Your Tax File Number (TFN) .
-5
+Disclosing your Tax File Number (TFN) 5

-Third Party Access .
-6
+Third Party Access 6

-Making Deposits To The Account .
-6
+Making Deposits to the Account 6

-Deposits Using Electronic Equipment .
-6
+Deposits Using Electronic Equipment

-Depositing Cheques Drawn on Australian Banks .
-6
+Depositing Cheques Drawn on Australian Banks 6

-Withdrawing Or Transferring From The Account .
-6
+Withdrawing or Transferring from the Account

-Debiting Transactions Generally .
-7
+Debiting Transactions Generally

-Over The Counter Withdrawals .
-7
+Over the Counter Withdrawals 7

-Withdrawals Using Our Corporate Cheques .
-7
+Withdrawals Using our Corporate Cheques 7

-Transaction Limits .
-7
+Withdrawal Limits 7

-Overdrawing An Account .
+Overdrawing an Account 7

+Sweep Facility 8

+Account Statements 8

+What Happens if I Change my Name Or Address?
 8

-Sweep Facility .
-8

-Account Statements .
-8

-What Happens If My Details Change? .
-8

-Dormant Accounts .
-8
+Dormant Accounts 8

-Account Combination .
-9
+Account Combination 8

-Closing Accounts, Cancelling Access Facilities & Blocking Access or Transactions .
-9
+Closing Accounts and Cancelling Access Facilities 8

-Notifying Changes .
-9
+Notifying Changes 9

-How We Send Notices & Statements
+How we Send Notices & Statements 9

-Chequing

-Chequing

-Cheque Security

-Direct Debit Electronic Access Facilities and ePayments Conditions of Use

-Complaints

--
+COMPLAINTS 9

+CHEQUING 10

+DIRECT DEBIT 10

+PayPal

+ELECTRONIC ACCESS FACILITIES AND EPAYMENTS CONDITIONS OF USE

+ABOUT THE CUSTOMER OWNED BANKING CODE OF PRACTICE 24